StellarSand/privacy-settings/Privacy Settings/MacOS-Sequoia.md

 # MacOS Sequoia Privacy Settings

-Go to System Settings
+Go to System Settings by any of the following methods:

-**Multiple Options: Apple Icon on top left > System Settings.
-Or Spotlight Search for 'System Settings' by pressing command+space on your keyboard**
+- Apple Icon on top left > System Settings
+- Spotlight Search for `System Settings` by pressing `command + space` on your keyboard.